Rajshah05/Tic-Tac-Toe/README.md

 "setGrid" member function creates a grid (board) of desired size

-"reset" member function resets all the data members to initial condition
+"reset" member function resets all the data members to initial conditions

 To run the tic-tac-toe program compile using: